GSA/search.digitalgov.gov/_posts/2017-10-26-typeahead-api.md

 Keys and instructions can be found under [Admin Center](https://search.usa.gov/sites) > YourSite > Activate Search > Type-ahead API Instructions.

 ---
-***Troubleshooting*** Suggestions are derived from the searches performed on your website.
-For additional details, please review the Typeahead API section in the Search [Admin Center](https://search.usa.gov/sites).
+***Troubleshooting:*** Suggestions are derived from the searches performed on your website.
+For additional details, please review the Type-ahead API section in the Search [Admin Center](https://search.usa.gov/sites).